The Faraday Institution supports an Industry Fellowship programme to foster relationships between industry and academic researchers.

 This innovative new programme is strengthening ties between industry and academic battery researchers in the UK with the aim of establishing or enhancing collaborative research with the potential for near- and longer-term benefit to the UK battery industry.

 Read about our Industry Fellowships:

-Faraday Institution Industry Fellowships will enable academics (whether working on Faraday Institution research projects or not) and industrialists to undertake a mutually beneficial and collaborative energy storage research project.
+Faraday Institution Industry Fellowships are enabling academics (whether working on Faraday Institution research projects or not) and industrialists to undertake a mutually beneficial and collaborative energy storage research project.
 University researchers or members of UK industrial organisations are invited to apply for fellowships to advance a defined research project with commercial potential or which solves a critical industrial problem in an area that falls within the Faraday Institution’s remit of electrochemical energy storage research.

 It is intended that the fellowship will enable a university researcher to work on a collaborative project in an industry setting, or a scientist employed in industry to work on a project within a university department.
 The personal and corporate links established by the fellow are likely to seed longer-term collaborations between the two sectors in the UK as well as contributing to the fellow’s career development.

 The Faraday Institution’s mission is to accelerate breakthroughs in energy storage technologies to benefit the UK in the global race to electrification.
 It does so by researching improvements to battery performance and reliability, building capabilities of academic researchers, so creating economic value for the UK.
 The Industry Fellowships is its latest initiative to forge links between industry and academia.
 Other programmes include Entrepreneurial Fellowships and Industry Sprints.

 The award duration can be three months to one year, (or pro rata, i.e. it could be held at 50% part-time for up to 24 months, enabling fellows to maintain links with their employing institution).
 It covers the salary costs for a researcher.